Smile040501/dbms-lab/notes/notes.md

 -- computer’s MAC address, current timestamp, and a random value SELECT UUID_GENERATE_v1();

--- f you want to generate a UUID value solely based on random numbers SELECT UUID_GENERATE_v4();
+-- if we want to generate a UUID value solely based on random numbers SELECT UUID_GENERATE_v4();

 -- Create a table with UUID column